-When I thought about the simplicity of bean burritos, I realized I could create them myself.
+When I thought about the simplicity of bean burritos, I realized I could create them myself for a fantastic frugal dinner.
 It only took one attempt to find out that I can make delicious bean burritos at home for a mere fraction of what I was paying down the street.
 Bean burritos are now a staple – and a highlight – of my weekly frugal dinner menu.

 To make easy bean burritos, I just saute chopped onion and garlic in a small stovetop pot, then add one can of drained pinto beans and a little bit of water.
 Once heated through, I use a masher (or a fork and spoon) to mash the beans.
 I stir in just a dash of salt, pepper and lots of cumin…and keep stirring until the beans are thick enough to spread onto tortillas.
 I top the beans with a sprinkle of cheese, salsa or sour cream (or Greek yogurt as a healthy substitute), then wrap and eat!

 #2 Chicken Casserole as a Make Ahead Frugal Dinner Idea